 How fit do I need to be?

 As long as you regularly exercise, or are capable of walking between 9 - 14 kms for the first two days along beaches and rocky headlands, you will enjoy your walking holiday.
 There is plenty of time each day to sit and rest as well as explore If you have any concerns about fitness please call and speak to one of our staff members.

 How much weight do we carry?

 Before the trip, the guides will carry out a thorough check to ensure you have suitable gear.
 Usually packs weigh between 8.5 - 9.5 kgs but ultimately your pack and contents can weigh as little as 7.5kg

 What do we carry?

 Each person carries their lunch, personal clothing, toiletries, wet weather gear, plus any extras such as a camera.
 Sleeping gear is provided at your accommodation.
-If you are unable or would prefer not to carry your own backpack we may be able to provide a porter for an additional charge, please contact our office for details.

 How many guides?